bramtayl/Justly/README.md

 ## Installation

 You can download an installer for Linux, OSX, or Windows [here](https://github.com/bramtayl/Justly/releases/latest).
-For Linux or OSX, the file is in the zipped folder, under the `bin` subdirectory.
+The Justly executable is in the zipped folder, under the `bin` subdirectory.
-For Windows, run the installer directly.

 ## Motivation